rkstudio585/Pyscrape/README.md

 ---

 ### Usage:
-1. Save the script as `pyscrape.py`.
+1. Save the script as `pyscrape.py` or clone the git reop.
 2. Clone Repo:
    ```bash
    https://github.com/rkstudio585/Pyscrape